 Krug, S. (2014).
-Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability (3rd ed.)
-New Riders, USA (190 pages) Sharp, H., Rogers, Y. & Preece, J. (2015).
+Don't Make Me Think, Revisited: A Common Sense Approach to Web Usability (3rd ed.).
+Berkeley, CA: New Riders.
+(190 p.)
+Sharp, H., Rogers, Y. & Preece, J. (2015).
 Interaction Design: Beyond Human-Computer Interaction (4th ed.).
 Chichester: Wiley.
-(522 pages) [Available electronically] Individually retrieved literature to be added, app.
-50 pp. Student Influence and Evaluation The course is evaluated in accordance with the current guidelines for course evaluations at the University of Borås, where students' views should be sought.
+(522 p.)
+[Available electronically] Individually retrieved literature to be added, app.
+50 pp.

+Student Influence and Evaluation The course is evaluated in accordance with the current guidelines for course evaluations at the University of Borås, where students' views should be sought.
 The course evaluation report will be published and disseminated to participating and prospective students in accordance with the current guidelines, and forms the basis for future development of courses and training programs.
 The course coordinator is responsible for that the evaluation is performed according to current guidelines.
-Miscellaneous The course is a part of Mastersprogramme Library and Information Science, Digital Library and Information Services.
+Miscellaneous The course is a part of Master's programme: Library and Information Science, Digital Library and Information Services, Master in Library and Information Science, distance education and is offered as a freestanding course.